How to Make The BEST EVER Balsamic Vinaigrette Dressing

 Combine the olive oil, balsamic vinegar, honey, mustard, garlic, salt, and black pepper together in a glass jar with a lid.
 Place lid on the jar and shake vigorously until thoroughly combined.
 If you don’t have a jar, this can be mixed together with a whisk or a blender.

-Make this Balsamic Salad Dressing, then check out my Honey Mustard Dressing, Greek Yogurt Ranch Dressing and more of my Crazy Good Homemade Salad Dressing Recipes.
+Make this Balsamic Vinaigrette Salad Dressing, then check out my Honey Mustard Dressing, Greek Yogurt Ranch Dressing and more of my Crazy Good Homemade Salad Dressing Recipes.

 ↑ Back to top.